spoopr/dotfiles/README.md

 - [ ] General kernel and boot hardening
 - [ ] Restrict access on important directories
 - [x] ~~Zram~~ / Zswap to reduce the chance of swapping important data
-    - [ ] For an extra step, it would probably be good to also wipe all swap on shutdown
+    - [ ] For an extra step, it would probably be good to also wipe all ~~swap~~ ram on shutdown
+        - I didn't realize it until now, but if swap is encrypted with a random key (the way its usually done), it becomes effectively unrecoverable on shutdown
 - [ ] Encrypted swap partition
 - [ ] Isolate / restrict USB and other ports
 - [ ] Harden / anonymize wireless connections